jujinjujeen/assessment/README.md

 cd f1-champions

 # Start all services (frontend, backend, database, db ui, redis)
+# this will seed the db on first run
 make up
 ```

+### Environment Variables

+> **NOTE**: The env variables are exposed in the `docker-compose.yml` file, which is an anti-pattern, and in real-life repo you should use a `.env` file to store sensitive information.
+However, for this demo, I am using the `docker-compose.yml` file to keep things simple.

 ### Quick Start
 After running `make up`, visit: